nh-server/switch-guide/docs/faq.md

 Once set up, this method will always boot the Switch into RCM, even without a jig or holding any buttons.
 This works by "bricking" the Switch in a controlled manner.
 The Switch detects that something is wrong and boots into RCM to get repaired.
 The big downside of this method is, that it is impossible to boot the Switch without a computer, phone or dongle, as it will never boot into stock firmware by itself, and that it requires an SD card with the proper CFW files on it at all times.
-In addition, if the battery of the Switch is completely drained, the Switch will need to charge to at least 10% in Hekate before launching Atmosphere, otherwise the Switch will refuse to boot due to the low battery.
+In addition, if the battery of the Switch is completely drained, the Switch will need to charge to at least 10% in hekate before launching Atmosphère, otherwise the Switch will refuse to boot due to the low battery.
 Charging in RCM is not recommended as this is very slow.
 AutoRCM can be reversed, but it is advised to keep a working NAND and BOOT0/1 backup before using it.

 Many Android-phones are able to send the exploit to the Switch, making them a perfect portable way to launch CFW.
 Different designs for portable dongles exist, ranging from Raspberry Pi Zero and Arduino projects to internal dongles, that work completely autonomous.
 The latter should only be done by advanced users, as it requires soldering onto the Switch mainboard itself.